RaghuJRama/Learning-repository/README.md

 >
 > The witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+## Nested Blockquotes

+    > Dorothy followed her through many of the beautiful rooms in her castle.
+    >
+    >> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+>> the Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+## Blockquotes with Other Elements

+    > ####  The quarterly results look great!
+    >
+    > - Revenue was off the chart.
+    > - Profits were higher than ever.
+    >
+    > *Everything* is going according to **plan**.

+> ### the quarterly results look great!
+>
+> - Revenue was off the chart.
+> - Profits were higher than ever.
+>
+> *Everything* is going according to **plan**.

+## Blockquotes Best Practices

+### Do this

+    Try to put a blank line before...

+    > This is a blockquote

+    ...and after a blockquote.

+Try to put a blank line before...

+> This is a blockquote

+... and after a blockquote.

+### Don't do this

+    Without blank lines, this might not look right.
+    > This is a blockquote
+    Don't do this!

+With blank lines, this might not look right.
+> This is a blockquote.
+don't do this!